There is currently an outbreak of the Japanese larch tree disease (P. ramorum) in the Lislap East area of Gortin Glen Forest.

 Visitors should follow all health and safety advice on signage and observe biosecurity measures to help prevent spreading tree disease.

 The Ulster Way passes through part of the forest.
-Mountain biking is permitted in a specified part of the forest.
+Mountain biking is only permitted in a specific part of the forest.
 There is also a youth camp site.